xStrom/ci-test/ARCHITECTURE.md

 We need to use the latest nightly toolchain because that is what [Docs.rs does][docsrs-build].
 We also need to make sure that we test all features and pass the `docsrs` cfg flag.
 Docs.rs cross compiles all targets except `x86_64-unknown-linux-gnu` so we do the same.

+## Caching issues

+We don't save caches when the CI was triggered by the merge queue, because those caches will never be re-used.
+That is, apart from the rare cases where there are multiple PRs in the merge queue.
+This is because [GitHub doesn't share caches between merge queues and the main branch][queue-cache-issue].
+To still be able to prime the cache, we trigger another CI run on `push` to `main` with the same commit that just had a CI run in `merge_group`.

 ## Passing arbitrary inputs to `bash`